 Response: Applicants do not need to include Critical Electrical Infrastructure Information (CEII) when submitting an applicant profile data form.
 However, to the extent an applicant chooses to include CEII and wishes to have that information protected, the applicant will need to request protection of that information in accordance with the Department of Energy’s CEII regulations at 10 CFR Part 1004.

 The process for extending a clearance under the Paperwork Reduction Act also requires a 30-day Federal Register Notice (FRN), which serves as the public’s opportunity to provide comments to OMB regarding the Department of Energy/WAPA’s information collection request.
-Once published, the FRN will be posted here and published in the Federal Register, and will specify how the public can send comments to OMB.

 How to use the applicant data form